jbee/jbee.github.io/purejin/index.md

-It does not utilise annotations for injection guidance and avoids proxies, bytecode manipulation and interception or any other technique that builds on conventions that have to be lerned.
+It does not utilise annotations for injection guidance and avoids proxies, bytecode manipulation and interception or any other technique that builds on conventions that have to be learned.

-It only uses vanilla Java code and reflection to build an application's object graph as if it was connected manually based on the bindings made using its fluent API.
+It only uses vanilla Java code and reflection to build an applications object graph as if it was connected manually based on the bindings made using its fluent API.

 It is pure in the sense that it does not depend on other languages or mechanisms